dnovoafer/efolab_academic-main/content/authors/PauArcos/_index.md

   - PhD Students
 ---

-I am Ikerbasque Research Fellow and Visiting Professor at the University of the Basque Country (UPV/EHU) in Spain.
-My main research interests are focused on the science and applications of intense light-matter interaction in confined geometries, in particular in micro- and nano-structured optical fibres.
+I am a PhD student in Physics at the University of the Basque Country (UPV/EHU) in Spain.
+My area of research consists in compact UV sources with hollow-core fibres, which clearly says that I really like light-matter interaction and playing with lasers (in a good sense).
+Other interests that qualify me, must be the passion for nature and reading.
-Outside the scientific world, I am a passionate traveler, musician, sportsman and reader.
-Partner of a wonderful person and proud father of a wonderful little girl.